• Skip to primary navigation

 Jump to Recipe

-This Double Chocolate Muffin Recipe makes the fudgiest breakfast for chocolate lovers.
-A copycat of Costco double chocolate muffins with whole wheat flour and chocolate chips.
+This Double Chocolate Chip Muffins Recipe makes the fudgiest breakfast for chocolate lovers.
+A copycat of Costco double chocolate muffins with whole wheat flour and chocolate chips!

-❤️ Why You’ll Love This Recipe: These big, fluffy, rich double chocolate muffins are always a crowd-pleaser for breakfast or brunch.
-They have a soft, tender texture and plenty of chocolate chips throughout.
+❤️ Why You’ll Love This Chocolate Chip Muffin Recipe: These big, fluffy, rich double chocolate muffins are always a crowd-pleaser for breakfast or brunch.
+They have a soft, tender texture, moist crumbs, and plenty of chocolate chips throughout.

 Update: We’ve been making these double chocolate muffins for years.
 They’re a favorite of my husband, so I’ve updated this post with new tips and photos!